Child Development Services - Frequently Asked Questions

 Can I volunteer in your program?

-CDS welcomes volunteers in our programs.
-Volunteers must participate in a training session, submit an application and TB test clearance forms.
+CDS welcomes volunteers in our programs pending local health and safety measures are considered.
+Volunteers must participate in a training session, submit an application and complete TB test clearance forms.
 Additional vaccinations are required to volunteer in preschool classrooms.

 How many children are in each classroom?

-The number of children in each classroom varies because of licensing requirements, funding requirements, or staffing.
+The number of children in each classroom varies because of licensing requirements, funding requirements, program type, or staffing.

 Can I use just the days and hours I need?